What is Botox®?

 Young to middle-aged men and women or those between the ages of 18 and 70 who would like to temporarily improve the appearance of frown lines, crow's feet or forehead lines may be good candidates for Botox® treatment.
 A consultation with a cosmetic surgeon from Cleveland Clinic Cosmetic & Plastic Surgery Center will help determine if Botox® is right for you.

-How do I prepare for a Botox® treatment?
+How do I prepare for a Botox® procedure?

 To prepare for a Botox® treatment at Cleveland Clinic Cosmetic & Plastic Surgery Center, your physician will answer any questions you have and ask you about your expectations and desired outcome.
 He or she will discuss your options, likely outcomes, and any risks or potential complications before recommending a course of treatment.